RezaSadeghiWSU/Early-Hospital-Mortality-Prediction-using-Vital-Signals/README.md

 https://arxiv.org/abs/1803.06589

-This source code is provided in three levels of catching data, processing data, and classificaion.
+This source code is provided in three levels of segregating the desired patients, catching data and preprocessing, and classificaion.